 The group of winemaking countries not encompassed by Europe and the Mediterranean basin, so essentially the Americas (North & South), South Africa, Australia and New Zealand.

 Oak, or roble in Spanish, is the most popular wood for making barrels for ageing wine.
 Coopers (barrel makers; tonelleros in Spanish) like oak because it is hard and strong but relatively easy to work with, and good at holding liquids.
-There are lots of different species of oak, but generally in Spain you'll find wines have been aged in America or French oak (or sometimes a combination of the two).
+There are lots of different species of oak, but generally in Spain you'll find wines have been aged in America or French oak, or sometimes a combination of the two.
+(See also: Ageing wine)

 Refers to wine made from grapes produced by organic viticulture and made according to standards for organic winemaking.
-There is no single global standard; precise rules vary from country to country.
-Although here in Europe we do have a common set of rules to help us.
+There is no single global standard; precise rules vary from country to country, although in Europe there are a common set of rules to help producers.
 The key rule is that organic wine must be made from grapes grown naturally (ie no man-made, chemical-based compounds like fertilisers, fungicides, pesticides or herbicides), and any additives in the winery (eg sulphur, which can be used to protect and preserve the wine) are strictly controlled.
 Look out for the EU organic logo on wine labels, it’s stars in the shape of a leaf.

 A plant disease, caused by a yellow aphid of the same name, phylloxera kills vines by attacking their roots.
-It came originally from the USA, helped by the growing trade in imported plants for European gardens, and ran riot through French vineyards in the 1860s, destroying an estimated 2.5 million hectares of vine.
+It came originally from the USA, helped by the growing trade in imported plants for European gardens, and decimated European vineyards in the second half of the nineteenth century.
+It ran riot through French vineyards in the 1860s, destroying an estimated 2.5 million hectares of vine, and reached Spain in 1878.
 The disease was eventually controlled when growers realised that they could graft vines onto American, phylloxera-resistant rootstock (the bottom part of the plant that sits in the earth).

-Another Spanish wine ageing term, reserve wines can only be released four years after the harvest.
-In other words, a full three years of ageing is stipulated, of which 12 months must be in an oak cask (or, specifically, a 225 litre barrica if we are talking about wines from Rioja).
+Another Spanish wine ageing term, reserva wines can only be released four years after the harvest.
+In other words, a full three years of ageing is stipulated, of which 12 months must be in an oak barrels (specifically, 225-litre barrels if we are talking about wines from Rioja).

 Bitter, astringent compounds which are found naturally in lots of plants, and designed to make them unpalatable so predators don’t eat them before they are ripe (taninos in Spanish).
 Tannins in wine can come from the grape seeds, skins and stems, or from wood barrels if they have been used to age the wine.
 Tannins create the drying sensation in your mouth when you drink a wine, and they can vary by grape variety and winemaking method.
 For example maceration, or the amount of time red wine spends in contact with its skins during winemaking, can influence how much tannin is leached into the wine.